manni8436/HoliDates/README.md

 ### FUTURE IMPLEMENTATIONS

++ Add more destinations on Json file;
++ Add google street view map on detail's information modal.

 ## SOLVED BUGS

 No major bugs were found during the production of this project, just a few typos and stray tags

+## UNFIXED BUGS

+No major unfixed bugs were found during the accessibility validation.
+Google Maps API markers don't have any label on them, resulting in an error on the Wave report.
+This accessibility bug will be solved in a future release by adding an overlay feature on each marker.

 ## TECHNOLOGIES USED